Sport in Paraguay: Football

 Football, also known as Futbol, is by far the most popular sport in Paraguay to the point that it is part of the nation's culture.
 Football was first introduced in Paraguay by Dutchman William Paats, who moved from the Netherlands to Asunción in 1888.
 In 1900, small tournaments were held at the Plaza de Armas, a plaza located in downtown Asunción.
 By 1906 the number of football clubs in Paraguay had increased and the Paraguayan Football Association, the governing body of football in Paraguay, was founded.
 The Paraguayan Football Association joined CONMEBOL in 1921, and FIFA in 1925.
 Football has grown enormously since then, and there are over 1600 teams spread throughout Paraguay participating in multiple leagues.
 Each of those teams try to make their way to the first division by clearing the different levels of lower divisions.
 The growth and evolution of Paraguayan football can be seen in the achievements made in the club level and by the Paraguay national football team.
 The national team has participated in eight World Cups, won two Copa América tournaments, and earned a silver medal at the Olympic Games in 2004.
 All these accomplishments established Paraguay as the fourth most successful football nation in South America behind Argentina, Brazil and Uruguay.
 At the club level, Olimpia Asunción has won a total of eight international tournaments, including three Copa Libertadores and one Intercontinental Cup.
-Among the most important and successful football players in Paraguayan history are Arsenio Erico, Aurelio González, Julio César Romero and José Luis Chilavert.
+Among the most important and successful football players in Paraguayan history are Arsenio Erico, Aurelio González, Romerito and José Luis Chilavert.
 In 2016, Roque Santa Cruz was regarded as one of the best players in the nation's history.